Jannomag/shortix/README.md

 # Installation (Automatic)
 Download the [installer](https://github.com/Jannomag/shortix/releases/latest/download/shortix_installer.desktop) to the Desktop and double click it.
 ##### Attention for Firefox users: I noticed that Firefox will append ".download" to the file.
 I don't know why, but you need to remove this, so the file is called "shortex_installer.desktop" in order to be executable.

+The installer will ask you if you want to install the Shortix service.
+This service allows Shortix to be run automatically, even in game mode.
+If you changed your mind about the service, just run the "Update Shortix" again.

 Afterwards there's a new directory in you home directory, called Shortix.
 In there you'll find all created symlinks / shortcuts to the installed games - which were found by Protontricks.

+In the Shortix directory you'll also find the `shortix.sh` and `remove_prefix.sh` scripts.
+With `shortix.sh` you can run Shortix manually (run this in a Terminal or use right click and choose "Run in Konsole" if you're running KDE).
+For `remove_prefix.sh` read the tutorial below.

 # Manual installation
 1. Go to the /tmp folder using `cd /tmp`